Creating a Positive Remote Workspace: Tips from the TorchLight Team

 At the end of the day, I try to close my door as if I am leaving work.
 I associate this room with work and sometimes it is hard to shut work off when you live and work in the same space.
 This has taken time to master and I would be lying if I said I don’t still work once I leave this room—it’s always a work in progress.
 While I spend most of my work time in this space, I do get bored and like to shake it up.
 Sometimes you might even find me sitting at my kitchen table or on my deck on a pretty day

-We have designated a room in our home as my office.
-It is critical for me to have a workspace separate from the rest of my home so that I can switch my brain to “work mode”.
+We have designated a room in our home as my office to use as a remote workspace.
+It is critical for me to have a remote separate from the rest of my home so that I can switch my brain to “work mode”.
 It also allows me to close the door on at the end of the day to enjoy my time with my husband and dog.
 I know some you may not have the space or extra room to turn into an office.
 It’s still important to designate a space in your home that is reserved for work.
 Then, make sure you leave it there at the end of the day.
 Just because our workspace is now in our homes doesn’t mean we have to work all the time.

 To start my day in a positive headspace, I try my best to start each morning with gratitude and meditation.
 In times like these, I think it’s important to remember that we still have things to be grateful for.
 Recently, my gratitude has been centered around my health and my family’s health, our healthcare workers, the TorchLight team and the Pure Barre community that provides me an escape and opportunity for self-care.
 After these moments of gratitude, I like to meditate and take a few quiet minutes to myself before the day starts.
 I am a big fan of the Calm app as I need a little bit of guidance during my meditation.
 Doing these things helps to put me in a positive mindset to start my day and tackle what is in front of me.